Stage 2: Hard to leave

 Notion

-2 Lock-inFlexible docs and databases users love; leaving means migrating templates, permissions, and team workflows—sticky by design.
+2 Hard to leaveFlexible docs and databases users love; leaving means migrating templates, permissions, and team workflows—sticky by design.

 -